New Law Aimed at Reducing Unsecured Load Truck Accidents in Ohio

 Many truck rental companies don’t even rent out their fleet.
 They usually let a licensed third-party business rent the trucks.
 That third-party company keeps the trucks on their lot, and the person who handles the rentals may not actually work for the company that owns the truck.

 Because these trucks are often rented to handle heavy jobs, they withstand a lot of abuse from people who don’t actually own them and therefore don’t feel the need to be careful with them.
 The trucks may not be serviced frequently enough to keep them in working condition.
 The trucks’ engines, tires, brakes, and other parts must be checked and upgraded regularly to deal with the wear and tear they suffer.

 A person driving a rental truck can cause an accident through a number of negligent driving acts, such as:

 A passenger car is no match for a large truck.
 Being hit by one of these vehicles can cause extensive damage to your car, not to mention what it can do to you or your passengers.

-Truck rental companies often offer coverage plans to driver in case the truck is damaged while in their care.
+Truck rental companies often offer coverage plans to the driver in case the truck is damaged while in their care.
 A driver’s personal auto insurance plan may not cover them when they are driving a rental car or truck, which is why they can choose to get additional overage from the company.
 Rental companies may offer the following coverage options:

-Because these coverage options are an additional cost, drivers may be inclined to purchase only the damage waiver, or forgo the extra protection entirely.
+Because these coverage options are an additional cost, drivers may be inclined to purchase only the damage waiver or forgo the extra protection entirely.
 Therefore, if they cause your accident, you may need to file a personal injury lawsuit.

 A driver’s careless actions often put them at fault for an accident.
 This is not always the case, though.
 Others who could be liable include: